- About Us

 In this course, students explore and develop their own "voice" in written and spoken French.
 Through reading and viewing a variety of cultural artifacts in French, and completing a series of individual and collaborative creative projects, students will improve their skills in grammar, communication, self-expression and editing.
 Prerequisite: FREN 2020, 2320, or the equivalent, or appropriate AP, F-CAPE, or SAT score.

-my section: Finding Your Voice in French Contemplatively – This section of 3031 will explore how contemplative practices can help increase our attentiveness to others and to ourselves, leading to greater confidence both in comprehension and in self-expression.
+***Finding Your Voice in French Contemplatively – This particular section of 3031 will explore how contemplative practices can help increase our attentiveness to others and to ourselves, leading to greater confidence both in comprehension and in self-expression.

 MWF 11:00AM - 11:50AM (Ogden)